WordPress/openverse/documentation/projects/proposals/search_relevancy_sandbox/20230518-implementation_plan_staging_index_rapid_iteration.md

 This approach does allow for maintainers to affect production resources, so the same care should be taken when triggering this DAG as with triggering a deployment.
 The described DAG will only ever create new indices, and so there is no risk losing or affecting the production indices.
+The DAG will also fail if any other DAGs which perform a reindex are running, which will prevent saturating Elasticsearch resources in production.

 ## Prior art